haneulee/HEAD-soft-robotics/process/2024-11-06/readme.md

 | ![](./images/right-reflex.png) | ![](./images/right-reflex2.png) |
 | ------------------------------ | ------------------------------- |

 By utilizing a cat's righting reflex, the robot rolls toward people in the household during conflict situations, showing amusing movements based on this reflex.
-This helps to divert attention and guide the situation toward conflict resolution.
+This helps to divert attention and make them to reconcile.

 ### **Schrödinger's Cat-Inspired Robot**